BlackJackinBox/blackjackinbox.github.io/README.md

 I draw inspiration from **2D platformers, CRPGs, and strategy games**.
 Favorite titles include:

-- *Hollow Knight* — level & world structure, tight 2D combat loop
+- *Hollow Knight* (level & world structure, tight 2D combat loop)
-- *The Witcher 3* — narrative design and meaningful player choices
+- *The Witcher 3* (narrative design and meaningful player choices)
-- *Heroes of Might and Magic III / Frostpunk / Against the Storm* — macro decision-making and systemic storytelling
+- *Heroes of Might and Magic III / Frostpunk / Against the Storm* (macro decision-making and systemic storytelling)

 **Hobbies**:
-Outside of Game Design, I play drums in a music band — teamwork, rhythm and iteration are also part of my creative process.
+Outside of Game Design, I play drums in a music band: teamwork, rhythm and iteration are also part of my creative process.

 ---